leandrobmarinho/yolo-marker/README.md

 ### Create the virtualenv for the project
-virtualenv yolo-marker -p python3 --no-site-packages\
+cd yolo-marker\
-cd yolo-marker
+virtualenv .env -p python3 --no-site-packages

 ### To begin using the virtual environment, it needs to be activated:
-source bin/activate
+. .env/bin/activate

 ### Intall the packages
 pip install -r requirements.txt

 ### Run the application
-python3 marker.py -p PATH_WITH_IMGS/*EXTENSION -d WIDTH HEIGHT
+python3 marker.py -p \"PATH_WITH_IMGS/*EXTENSION\" -d WIDTH HEIGHT

 #### If you are done working in the virtual environment for the moment, you can deactivate it:
 deactivate